Unravelling assignment expressions

-As part of my series on Python's syntactic sugar, I initially skipped tackling conditional expressions because I made them more complicated than I needed to in my head. 😅 But there is some key subtlety to unravelling them which may not be obvious.
+As part of my series on Python's syntactic sugar, I initially skipped tackling assignment expressions because I made them more complicated than I needed to in my head. 😅 But there is some key subtlety to unravelling them which may not be obvious.

 Let's start with a simple example of an assignment expression inside of a function call: